mrichtarsky/glacier_deep_archive_backup/README.md

 - No file splitting: The largest file must fit into `UPLOAD_LIMIT_MB`.

+- There is a progress display which works as follows:

+    ```
+    Elapsed: 8m, Archived: 4.69GiB/6.43GiB (72.9%, 9.20MiB/s), Uploaded: 4.39GiB/6.43GiB (68.3%, 1.66MiB/s), ETA: 3m - 4m
+    ```

+    - Uploaded bytes are gross (before compression)
+    - Upload speed is for net uploaded bytes (after compression)
+    - For ETA, a range is estimated:
+      - The lower bound assumes that the achieved compression rate remains the same for the remaining files
+      - The upper bound assumes that compression is 1x for the remaining files
+      - It's possible that the lower bound is still too high when the remaining files compress better

 - Backup files are not deleted in your S3 bucket, you need to take care of this yourself

 - Discussed on [Hacker News](https://news.ycombinator.com/item?id=32864052)